ocaml-flambda/flambda-backend/ocaml/jane/doc/proposals/modes/data-race-freedom.md

 simultaneously.

 `'k t` is of the `void` layout, which means it consumes no space and contains no information at run-time.
-It is also `always(sync)` so can always be safely passed to another thread.
+It is also `always(portable)` so can always be safely passed to another thread.

 ## Safe boxes